AjayTyler/simple-sql-style-guide/style-guide-overview.md

 ### General Format

-I'd recommend formatting your code so that it is tall and narrow rather than short and wide.
-This makes it much easier to compare queries side-by-side.
+Format your code so that it is tall and narrow rather than short and wide.
+This makes it much easier to compare queries side-by-side and generally improves readability.
 So, be generous with your vertical white space and stingy with the horizontal.

 For simple queries, layout is a non-issue.
 You could put it all on one line without any readability issues.